Click to Skip Ahead

-The dog world is full of astounding color variations and patterns, and merle is one of the most prominent unusual coat types.
-Dapple merle is the most well-known type of merle coat, with dappled gray spots against a lighter gray coat.
-In fact, merle is the contrast of a darker pigment against the same pigment in a lighter shade, not a specific color combo.
+The dog world is full of astounding color variations and patterns, and Merle is one of the most prominent unusual coat types.
+In some dog breeds merle is called “dapple”, but they equate to the same thing.
+Blue merle is the most well-known type of merle coat, with dappled gray spots against a lighter gray coat.
+Merle is the contrast of a darker pigment against the same pigment in a lighter shade, not a specific color combo.

-You can also see red merle coats that exhibit brown splotches against a lighter tan.
-The exact shade of the spots and the background color shift a bit, as do the size, spacing, and shape of the spots.
-One white dog may have countless Dalmatian-like spots, and another tan dog barely has any dark brown spots at all, but both dogs carry the merle gene!
+You can also see red merle coats that exhibit reddish-brown splotches against a lighter tan.
+The exact shade of the spots and the background color shift a bit with coat color genetics, as do the size, spacing, and shape of the spots.

-Sometimes, merle dogs even have unusually dark eyes or heterochromatic odd-colored eyes.
-You may have heard that dogs with merle coats are more prone to certain health problems, and that’s true, too!
-Unfortunately, the merle gene is linked to a number of severe health conditions that affect the dog’s quality of life and makes breeding merle dogs an ethical quandary.
+Sometimes, merle dogs even have unusually light eyes or heterochromatic odd-colored eyes.
+The nose and paw pads can also be lighter.
+Unfortunately, the Merle gene is linked to several severe health conditions that can affect the dog’s quality of life and makes breeding merle dogs an ethical quandary.

 Common Health Problems in Merle Dogs

-• Microcoria, meaning the eyes are missing the muscles that cause them to dilate
+- Microcoria, meaning the irises are missing the muscles that cause the pupil to dilate

 Those are significant health problems, but how exactly does the merle gene cause them?
 Are you supposed to breed merle dogs with other merles or not?
 If you’ll humor us, we’ll wade into all that info and more about the merle gene below.